gpaux/Mediana/CaseStudy02.md

     </table>
 </div>

-## Data Model
+## Define a Data Model

-The treatment effect assumptions presented in Table 1.8 define a single outcome parameter set and the common sample size is set to 260 patients.
+The treatment effect assumptions presented in the table above define a single outcome parameter set and the common sample size is set to 260 patients.
 These parameters are specified in the following data model:

 {% highlight R %}
 # Outcome parameters